lfkeitel/inca-tool/README.md

 # device list file, Defaults to "devices.conf"
 device list: devices.conf

+# unique part of prompt to wait for using Expect
+prompt: #

 # list of groups or individual devices this task applies to
 # devices are defined in the device list file
 devices: